 All of these reviews are licensed under Creative Commons, which essentially means that you are free to reproduce them as long as you attribute me.
 I make no money from this website, but review copies are always welcome.
 All of the original texts belong to their authors and translators, and all of the cover images belong to their publishers.

-I owe an enormous debt of gratitude to the Japan Foundation, to the Cecilia Segawa Seigle Fellowship, and to my academic advisors at Emory University and the University of Pennsylvania.
+I owe an enormous debt of gratitude to the Japan Foundation, to the Cecilia Segawa Seigle Fellowship, to my academic advisors at Emory University and the University of Pennsylvania, and to my friends and colleagues at Haverford College, the University of Notre Dame, and George Mason University.
 This site would not be possible without their generous support.